cypherpunk-academy/2064/en/059_2023_The arrest warrant.md

 Why still?
 I thought it was over.
 I didn't pick up my smartphone for three months last year.
-Until everyone said there were no more back doors in there."
+Until everyone said, there were no more back doors in there."

 Kevin joined the two from behind: "Yes, yes, that's what they said:
-The most private and secure iPhone ever, transparent and secure Android phones like never before.
+The most private and secure iPhone ever, transparent, and secure Android phones, like never before.
 No more back doors for the first time.
 None at all.
 Never again.
 Apple and Google celebrate their liberation from the intelligence agencies.
-Big show.
+Great show.
-All thumbs up.
+Thumbs up.
 But then they installed new back doors again.
 You can't leave it alone.
 Maybe they'll be forced.
 Throw away your iPhone.
 As long as it's not open source, you can forget it."

-Sophie pushed him with her elbow: "Hey, you idiot, can't you see: She's in a bad way.
+Sophie pushed him with her elbow: "Hey, you idiot, can't you see: She's in bad condition.
 She doesn't need a lecture now."

 Anni wiped tears from her eyes: "He is right.